 10 Things to Know About Colony Owner Neil Howard

-You may know Neil Howard as the co-owner of Colony Woodstock, a historic music venue nestled in the vibrant heart of Woodstock, NY known for showcasing some of the most talented acts in the Hudson Valley.
-Colony Woodstock has become a cultural hub in the area for live music, it’s seasonal beer garden and an iconic place to host a wedding, corporate event or private party.
+You may know Neil Howard as the co-owner of Colony Woodstock, a historic music venue nestled in the heart of Woodstock, NY.
+Known for showcasing some of the most talented acts in the Hudson Valley, Colony has become a vibrant cultural hub in the area for live music, their seasonal beer garden and an iconic place to host a wedding, corporate event or private party.

 INSIDE+OUT recently interviewed Neil about his life’s passions: acting, singing/songwriting and of course, nightclubbing!
 Read the full interview and here’s a snippet: Here’s a snippet: